0-lucas/digital-garden/content/1. Machine Learning/Deep Learning/Activation Functions/Leaky ReLU Function.md

 ![[leaky relu.png]]

-The biggest difference of the *leaky ReLU*, is the slope it has on the negative part of the function.
-This slope ensures that negative inputs are not mapped directly to zero, but another negative
+The biggest feature of the *leaky ReLU*, is the **slope on the negative part** of the function.
+This slope ensures that **negative inputs are not mapped directly to zero**, but another negative continuous value.